rid-principles/bDudekCybersecurity.github.io/README.md

 **Testing Strategy: Define how you will test your code (e.g., unit testing, user testing) and what tools you'll use.**

 I want to present my information and explain each new concept I learned through the website and its purpose in the field of cybersecurity.
 Also, I would like to make sure that I learn many of the concepts that are important to know in cybersecurity and IT.
-When I do the HackVH event my team's project will be scored by the judges and that will be the evaluation of my part of code in the project.
+I will test my knowledge through the certification and this will give me a chance to prove my knowledge and everything I have learned throughout the school year.

 **6. Document and Present Findings (Using GitHub)